 Youth Art Show

 The annual Youth Art Show is an opportunity for students to learn more about the American Quarter Horse and then express what they’ve learned through original artwork.
-You may visit the Lesson Plans and Curriculum page to view videos of artist lectures.
-The students creations are then entered in a competition and could win cash prizes.
+The students’ creations are entered in a competition and could win cash prizes.
+(Scroll down to learn more about the FREE Art Field Trip)

 - Transportation and Horse Power

-In addition to creating artwork, the students will need to write a 300 word essay explaining what they learned and how it inspired their work.
-All artwork must be to the Hall of Fame by November 8, 2013 by 5:00 p.m.
-Once the art has been sent to the Hall of Fame, staff will judge on their written essay, art quality and composition.
+In addition to creating artwork, the students will need to write a 300* word essay explaining what they learned and how it inspired their work.
+All artwork must be to the Hall of Fame by November 7, 2014 by 5:00 p.m.
+Once the art has been sent to the Hall of Fame, staff will judge on the student's written essay, art quality and composition.
 Only the best 150 pieces will be hung in the Scharbauer Gallery and will be on display from December to mid-January.

-Participating teachers and students are encouraged to attend the opening reception on the evening of December 10.
-During the evening event winners will be announced and will receive their cash prize.
+Participating teachers and students are encouraged to attend the opening reception on the evening of December 9.
+During the evening event, winners will be announced and will receive their cash prize.
 There are separate first, second and third place cash prizes for students in the junior high division and the senior high division.
 The cash prizes are as follows:

 - We are interested in work that captures the spirit of the American Quarter Horse and addresses the theme the Historical Horse.
 All Youth Art Show pieces should focus on the American Quarter Horse in scenery chosen from the approved historical events list.

-- Students are required to write a 300 word essay of their work and how it relates to their chosen theme event.
-The essay explain the historical era or event in which the American Quarter Horse is being illustrated.
+- *Students are required to write a 300 word essay of their work and how it relates to their chosen theme event.
+The essay must explain the historical era or event in which the American Quarter Horse is being illustrated.
 All participants must compose their own original content.
-The essays need to be typed and attached to the back of their artwork.
+The essays need to be typed, in Arial font and attached to the back of their artwork.
+Essays that have less than 150 words, handwritten or submitted in any other font than Arial will be disqualified.

 - Artwork securely mounted flat on no larger than a 16 x 20” piece of flat black foam core with a minimum of a 1” border around the artwork.
-Please contact the Hall of Fame if the school or students cannot obtain black foam core.
+The 1" inch border allows the curator to hang the art without puncturing it with a nail used to display it.
+Please contact the Hall of Fame if the school or student cannot obtain black foam core.

 - Contestants are limited to one entry each.
 Entries may be in a medium of the artist's choice but must be a medium presentable on good quality bond or drawing paper, or illustration board.

-- Three dimensional pieces that stand off the black foam core more than 1/2” and photography are not part of this year’s art show.
+- Three dimensional pieces that stand off the black foam core more than 1/2”.

 - Entries are not to be framed.